 As opposed to the documentary images, the works (which extend into the time-based medium of video) that are the result of a type of flânerie, of a seemingly aimless wandering, belong to the subjective pole of the exhibition.
 These works map out experiences in which the city itself, through the artist's infiltration, figures as a factor of desire.
 These works go beyond critique as they chart out pockets of resistance to the restless capitalization of the city.
-They transform our notions of the commonplace and the distressed, and in so doing change our consciousness, making Toronto a city we could love and not just enjoy - but not according to the aesthetics of a Paris, London or Berlin.
+They transform our notions of the commonplace and the distressed and in so doing change our consciousness, making of Toronto a city we could love, and not just enjoy - but not according to the aesthetics of a Paris, London or Berlin.
 In these works, each path is a narrative, criss-crossing terrain subjacent to our daily experience, collectively creating personalized cartographies of enamourment.

 One might wander by foot or car.
+Karma Clarke-Davis' videos take her semi-fictionalized personae on trips through the city or into its past.
 Leslie Peters drives the city's expressways, with her video camera out the window, sublimating that mundane experience in abstracted images.
-Michael Awad uses a modified reconaissance camera whose panoramic images capture the fugitive movement of people in the street, but delete any stationary objects, such as buildings.
+Michael Awad uses a modified reconaissance camera whose panoramic images capture the movement of people in the street but delete any stationary objects, such as buildings.
 The invitation that the trails in John McLachlin's picturesque photographs offer for quiet refuge is belied by the fact that the city parks and ravines they record are cruising grounds for gay sex.
 Meanwhile, in another part of town, underground cartoonist Seth's Palookaville comic books show him, like a peripatetic philosopher, wandering the city.
-A backdrop to the narrative, his loving portrayal of the fringes of the downtown business core is, nonetheless, essential to his lament for things past.
-Mike Hoolboom's In the City, a film about breaking up in restaurants, creates a specialized melancholy map of the city through places of disappointed love.
-In her video, Karma Clarke-Davis' nighttime wanderings of her semi-fictionalized devil persona register instead a cartography of disenchantment: is her flânerie a mark of possession or displacement?
+A backdrop to the narrative, his loving portrayal of the fringes of the downtown business core is, nonetheless, essential to